Glintt/gAPI/docs/reachability.md

 When a service is not reachable, only other services can communicate with it.

-## Services Groups
+## Services Layers

-In order to facilitate the management of reachability, there is the option to create groups of services.
+In order to facilitate the management of reachability, there is the option to create layers.

-With these groups, all services inside the group will share the same state in terms of reachability.
+With these layers, all services inside the layer will share the same state in terms of reachability.

 ## Configuration